microsoft/hivedscheduler/doc/design/state-machine.md

 __`Allocated`__: the AG is allocated cells.

-__`Being preempted`__: the AG is being preempted by other AGs (the preemption is still ongoing).
+__`Being preempted`__: the AG is being preempted by other AGs via their overlapping cells (the preemption is still ongoing).

 __`Deleted`__: the AG is fully deleted and all of its cells are released.

 Note that only ``Pending``, `Allocated`, and `Deleted` are persistent, thus they are the recovery points of HiveD.
 While the other AG states (`Preempting`, `Being preempted`) are volatile, so they will transition to others after scheduler crash and restart (i.e., e<sub>c</sub> in the state machine).

-Also note that `Allocated` state includes updating pod annotation, pod binding, and pod running.
-We assume once pod annotation has been updated, the pod binding and pod running are handled by K8s.
+Also note that `Allocated` state includes updating pod annotation (pod binding) and pod running.
+We assume once pod annotation has been updated (pod bound to a node), the pod running is handled by K8s.
 We hence only describe the cell allocation state in the state machine, and do not care about the pods' real running state.

 ### Common AG life cycles